-2.10.
+2.11.
 Modifying contracts

-For modifications of grant contracts, please refer also to section 6.8.
+For modifications of grant contracts, please refer also to Section 6.8.

 Contracts may need to be modified if the circumstances of project implementation have changed since the contract was signed.
 However, the subject matter of the contract cannot be altered.
 Contracts can only be modified during their execution period.
-Any changes to the contract must be made officially by means of an administrative order or an addendum in accordance with the General Conditions.
+Any changes to the contract must be made officially by means of an administrative order or an addendum in accordance with the general conditions.
 Substantial changes to the contract must be made by means of an addendum.
-Such an addendum must be signed by the contracting parties (and, under an indirect ex-ante management, approved and endorsed by the European Commission).
-The contractor may simply notify the contracting authority of changes of address, changes of bank account, and changes of auditor (in the case of service contracts); this does not affect the contracting authority's right to oppose the contractor's/beneficiary's choice of bank account or auditor.
+Such an addendum must be signed by the contracting parties (and, under an indirect ex ante management, approved and endorsed by the European Commission).
+The contractor may simply notify the contracting authority of changes of address, changes of bank account, and changes of auditor; this does not affect the contracting authority's right to oppose the contractor's/beneficiary's choice of bank account or auditor.

-2.10.1.
+2.11.1.
 General principles